 NMJC's Testing Center is located on the first floor of the Ben Alexander Student Learning Center, Room 140.
 The Testing Center offers a variety of services that are available to students, faculty, and the community.
 The vast majority of usage comes from the NMJC faculty.
-In addition to classroom exams, the Testing Center administers the Pre-GED exams and the Compass Assessment / Accuplacer tests.
+In addition to classroom exams, the Testing Center administers the Pre-GED exams, CLEP, Accuplacer Assessment and ATI TEAS for nursing students.
 The Testing Center also administers exams for other colleges and universities, as well as various entities.